escamoteur/NancyCoreAppTemplate/README.md

 # NancyCoreApp Template

-This repository contains a basic NancyFx App running on .Net Core using Kestrel as Host.
+This repository contains a `dotnet new` template for basic NancyFx App running on .Net Core using Kestrel as Host.
-The project also contains the necessary files to create a `dotnet new` template and nuget.

 ### Installation

-To install this template use
+To install this template from nuget use

 `dotnet new –install Nancy.Templates.BasicNetCoreApp::*`